 In the following we will build a family of equivalences from one formal disk of a homogeneous type to any other formal disk of the space.
 We start by observing how equivalences and equalities act on formal disks. \begin{lemma} \begin{enumerate} \item If $f\colon A\to B$ is an equivalence, then

 is an equivalence for all $x\colon A$. \item Let $A$ be a type and $x,y\colon A$ two points.
 For any equality $\gamma\colon x=y$, we get an equivalence $\DD_x\simeq \DD_y$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item Let us first observe, that for any $x,y\colon A$ the map $\iota_A(x)=\iota_A(y)\to \iota_B(f(x))=\iota_B(f(y))$ is an equivalence.
-This follows since it is equal to the composition of two equivalences.
-One is the conjugation with the equalities from naturality of $\iota$, the other is the equivalence of path spaces induced by the equivalence $\Im f$.
+This follows from the fact that it is equal to the composition of two equivalences.
+One is the conjugation with the equalities from naturality of $\iota$, the other is the equivalence of equalities induced by the equivalence $\Im f$.

 Now, for a fixed $a\colon A$ we have two dependent types, $\iota_A(a)=\iota_A(x)$ and $\iota_B(f(a))=\iota_B(f(x))$ and an equivalence over $f$ between them.
-The sum of this equivalence over $f$ is by definition $df$ and by \ref{sum-equivalence-over} a sum of an fibered equivalence is an equivalence. \item The equivalence is just the transport in the dependent type $x\mapsto \DD_x$. \end{enumerate} \end{proof}
+The sum of this equivalence over $f$ is by definition $df$ and by \ref{sum-equivalence-over} a sum of a fibered equivalence is an equivalence. \item The equivalence is just the transport in the dependent type $x\mapsto \DD_x$. \end{enumerate} \end{proof}

 We are now ready to state and prove the triviality theorem. \begin{theorem} Let $V$ be a homogeneous type and $\DD_e$ the formal disk at its unit.
 Then the following is true: \begin{enumerate} \item For all $x\inT V$, there is an equivalence